kshedden/stats206/slides/computing_overview.md

 ---------------

-* Greatlakes is a cluster of computing servers located in a data center on the University of Michigan campus.
+* Greatlakes is a cluster of computing servers located in a data center near the University of Michigan campus.
 Greatlakes has computational capacity and data storage that we utilize for data analysis.

 * We connect to Greatlakes over the internet using a web browser.
 Code